redfire359/JDownloader-Docker-RCE/README.md

 # Step 6: Execute.

+** WARNING: Once you run this step you will lose GUI access.
+This is because we have replaced the .jar file that controls the GUI with our malicious code. **

 6.1 In the top left, goto `File -> Restart`.
 This should restart the service, which re-runs the `JDownloader.jar` (which is now our malicious file)

+6.2 To re-execute, just reconnect.
+(This hasn't been tested thuroughly so dont rely on it.
+Establish persistence!!)

+# Cleanup

+If you'd like to fix it, just delete the `JDownloader.jar`, `myprogam.jar`, `manifest.mf` and rename `JDownloader.jar.bak` back to `JDownloader.jar`.
+You may need to restart the service or just run the .jar manually to get the GUI back up.